 2. Don’t just watch the experts but squeeze into a wetsuit and take to the water during a Go Ride A Wave lesson, with classes on how to hang five offered along the Great Ocean Road from Anglesea and Torquay to Lorne and Wye River.

-3. The Twelve Apostles, Loch Ard Gorge and London Bridge are famous Great Ocean Road destinations and while there are platforms dotted along the cliffs to offer visitors a view of the coastline another perspective is provided by 12 Apostles Helicopters during sightseeing flights.
+3. The Twelve Apostles (below), Loch Ard Gorge and London Bridge are famous Great Ocean Road destinations and while there are platforms dotted along the cliffs to offer visitors a view of the coastline another perspective is provided by 12 Apostles Helicopters during sightseeing flights.

 4. Lorne has been a favourite holiday spot for generations of Victorians but, instead of staying in a motel and tramping the town’s tourist trail, live like a local by occupying a house — Ocean House Lorne (below) is the best — and head to the pier for a drink at the Lorne Aquatic and Angling Club before buying fresh seafood at the Fisheries Co-op.